The most celebrated festival of the Miao ethnic group, the Miao New Year, was added to China's non-material cultural heritage list on June 7th, 2008.

-When It's CelebratedMiao New Year is celebrated at different times of the year in different regions, usually in the period from the ninth to the eleventh month of the Chinese lunar year, usually lasting from 5 to 15 days.
-The majority of the Miao ethnic people celebrate it in the 10th month of the Chinese lunar year, after the rice harvest.
+Miao New Year is celebrated at different times of year in different regions, usually in the period from the ninth to the eleventh month of the Chinese lunar calendar, and usually lasting 5 to 15 days.
+Most Miao people celebrate New Year in the 10th month of the lunar calendar, after the rice harvest.

-Initially the Miao New Year Festival was only celebrated among the Miao in Kaili, Majiang, Leishan, Danzhai, and Huangping of Guizhou Province; followed by the Miao in Du'an, Bama, Dahua, Pingguo and Long'an of Guangxi Zhuang Autonomous Region.
+Initially, the Miao New Year Festival was only celebrated among the Miao in Kaili, Majiang, Leishan, Danzhai, and Huangping of Guizhou Province; followed by the Miao in Du'an, Bama, Dahua, Pingguo and Long'an of Guangxi Zhuang Autonomous Region.
 Now it's widely celebrated among all Miao.

-See Miao New Year for Yourself.
-Miao New Year is a great time to visit Miao areas.
-China Highlights can create a private tour based on your requirements.
+Witness Miao New Year for yourself; it’s a great time to visit the Miao areas.
+China Highlights can create a private tour for you based on your requirements.